3omeed/chat-app-illustration-master/README.md

 I should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the component depending on the device's screen size
 - **Bonus**: See the chat interface animate on the initial load

 ### Screenshot